 I thought the most difficult decision in my life was whether to leave my job or not.
 Surprisingly, except my parents, everyone welcomed that decision.
 But there was a greater decision to be made which I was not even aware of.
 The decision to continue keeping the help or not.

 In a typical Indian conservative household, ‘‘the lady of the house’ is supposed to cook.
 I have always cooked as per my convenience and not as a necessity.
 And I have two house helps- one for cleaning and one for cooking.

-The moment I left my job, I was expected to let the kitchen help go by almost everyone– right from the ‘well-wishing’ neighbour to nosy aunties to the help herself!
+The moment I left my job, I was expected to let the cook go by almost everyone– right from the ‘well-wishing’ neighbor to nosy aunties to the house help herself!

 Because hey, what else would you do at home, if not cook?
 What I couldn’t comprehend was why I had to fire someone else for my decision to quit my job.
 Anyway, I still have my wonderful support system in those women and unaffected by what others think or say.